NeoGeographyToolkit/StereoPipeline/docs/tools/bundle_adjust.rst

     that fall outside the image and weights that are non-positive, NaN, or equal to nodata will be ignored.
 See :numref:`limit_ip` for details.

---camera-uncertainty <float float (default: 0 0)>
+--camera-position-uncertainty <float float (default: 0 0)>
-    The horizontal and vertical camera position uncertainty, in meters.
+    The horizontal and vertical camera position uncertainty, in meters, in the local North-East-Down coordinate system of each camera.
 These will strongly constrain the movement of cameras, potentially at the expense of accuracy (:numref:`ba_cam_constraints`).
 The default is no constraint.

 --propagate-errors